- Bring and wear a mask

-Directions: Please don’t use Google Maps or a GPS!
+Directions: Please don’t rely on Google Maps or a GPS!
 We are in a remote location with unreliable cell service – you may get lost!
 Click here for our simple, accurate directions.

 Cost: We do not charge any fees to visit the sanctuary.
 We ask for cash donations or items from our Wish List.
 Please be fair, generous, and honest with how much you can give.
 As a 501(c)(3) non-profit with no government funding, we run entirely on your donations.

-Volunteer: If you are visiting on a Thursday or Sunday, we will put you to work for a few hours to help out around the sanctuary.
-We always have projects to do.
+Volunteer: If you are visiting on a Thursday or Monday, we will put you to work for a few hours to help out around the sanctuary.
+We always have projects to do!
 Whatever skills you have, we can find a way to put them to work.
-We always have a need for people to do metalworking, carpentry, gardening, chainsaw work, and other forms of skilled labor.
+There is always a need for people to do metalworking, carpentry, gardening, chainsaw work, and other forms of skilled labor.
 Read more about volunteering here.

 Camping: We have a primitive tent campsite available free of charge — donations are appreciated.
 Please read about camping overnight before planning your visit.

 Surrounding Area: It’s easy to incorporate other destinations into your visit to Mission: Wolf.
 Click here for more info about our area.